What is a B2B data broker and why should you use one?

 - email address – is there a personal email address for this individual as well as the generic work catch-all address?

 Processing and updating

-The data base is updated on a continuous rolling cycle and it’s made available to end users and via each information broker the list owner works with.
+The data list is updated on a continuous rolling cycle and is made available to end users and via each information broker the list owner works with.

 What does a data broker do?